EdenKupe/agenda-app/README.md

 ### To-Dos

+* Fix the bug with the guest name not being populated.
 * Finalize the default template used in the script.
 * Make the script run on button click and not on calendar change event.
 * Far-future: remove the template from the script and use a global template stored in Drive.